-Are you looking for a new smartphone in 2021?
-Our best smartphone list here will give you an in-depth look at the best devices available in the Indian market right now and offer you both pros and cons of each device.
+Are you looking for the absolute best phone in India for 2021?
+Our best smartphone list here will give you an in-depth look at the best devices available in the Indian market right now and offer you both pros and cons of each device - so that you can decide if that device is worth spending money on depending on your usage and requirement.
 We hope to make your selection easier, keeping your priorities in place.

 While it is always worth the wait, If you are looking for the best smartphone right now, the list will not disappoint you.
 The best phone is not only about being among the priciest but, it also means improving the overall user experience be it in terms of display, performance, fast charging, or even fluid software.

 Not all the phones that offer great specs on paper turn out winners.
 The best phone also doesn’t also necessarily mean it needs to have a flagship-grade processor or full-on flagship-like spec sheet.
 We at TechRadar test all the products rigorously and review the products that come to us.
 We make sure that every feature of the phone is tested and rated.

 Here are the best smartphones of 2021 for India:

 The Galaxy S21 Ultra sets the bar higher than any other Samsung phone from the past, with strides in the camera zoom technology, performance, battery life, and display.
 If you are looking for the absolute best smartphone in India that doesn’t cut any corners, the Galaxy S21 Ultra is for you.